Jahia/jcrestapi/README.md

 its path.
 When appropriate, another `parent` link will also be available, pointing to the parent node of the resource.
 Specific objects might add more link types when appropriate.

+We add a little bit of redundant information to make links easier to work with from a javascript client application: we add a `rel` property to each link that repeats the name of the link from within it so that when iterating over the links collection, we can easily retrieve the name of the relation from an individual link object.

 To sum up, the `_links` section will look similarly to the following example:

     "_links" : {
+        "self" : {
+            "rel" : "self",
-        "self" : { "href" : "<relative URI (to the API base URI) identifying the associated resource>" }, "absolute" : { "href" : "<absolute URI identifying the associated resource>" }, "type" : { "href" : "<URI identifying the resource associated with the resource type>" }
+            "href" : "<relative URI (to the API base URI) identifying the associated resource>" },
+        "absolute" : {
+            "rel" : "absolute",
+            "href" : "<absolute URI identifying the associated resource>" },
+        "type" : {
+            "rel" : "type",
+            "href" : "<URI identifying the resource associated with the resource type>" }
         ... other links as appropriate
     }